Prescription Drug Abuse Treatment: Can You Get Addicted to Prescription Drugs?

 • Co-occurring mental health conditions

-Inpatient prescription drug addiction treatment is generally where most individuals will go when they are entering into an addiction treatment program.
-However, some individuals choose to participate in an outpatient addiction treatment program.
+Partial care prescription drug addiction treatment is generally where most individuals will go when they are entering into our addiction treatment program.

 Some people who might benefit from attending an outpatient prescription medication addiction treatment program typically have a less severe addiction or have a strong external support system.
 This level of prescription drug addiction treatment and care is for those who have a very strong desire to modify their destructive behavior and do not have a long history of prescription drug abuse and/or relapse.
 Most commonly, outpatient prescription drug addiction treatment programs are for individuals who are transitioning from inpatient to outpatient treatment.